Symptoms Of Anxiety In Children

 Some types of childhood anxiety disorders

-There are several different types of anxiety disorders that may affect children, from generalized anxiety disorder to specific phobias.
-Below, we’ll give a brief overview of a few of the most common to equip you with the knowledge to be able to recognize symptoms in your child.
+There are several different types of anxiety disorders that may affect children, from generalized anxiety disorder to specific phobias to panic disorder.
+Below, we’ll give a brief overview of a few of the most common to equip you with the knowledge to be able to recognize symptoms in your child so you can seek support for them.

 Separation anxiety disorder